shrmp07/compiler-py/README.md

-# compiler-py
-the tiny compiler but in python

-### Phase 1: Lexical Analysis (Tokenizer)
-The first phase is called Lexical Analysis, which involves breaking the input code into smaller units called tokens.
-The `tokenizer.py` module handles this phase by defining a `tokenizer` function.
-It uses regular expressions to identify and extract different types of tokens, such as parentheses, letters, whitespace, and numbers.

-### Phase 2: Syntactic Analysis (Parser)
-The second phase is Syntactic Analysis, where the tokens produced in the previous phase are used to build an Abstract Syntax Tree (AST).
-The `parser_1.py` module implements this phase with the `parser` function.
-It recursively traverses the token stream and constructs an AST by recognizing different language constructs like numbers and function calls.

-### Phase 3: Transformation (Transformer)
-The third phase is Transformation, where the original AST is converted into a new AST that represents the desired target language.
-The `transformer.py` module handles this phase.
-It defines a `transformer` function that takes the original AST and generates a new AST suitable for Python code generation.

-### Phase 4: Code Generation
-The fourth and final phase is Code Generation, where the transformed AST is converted into actual code in the target language.
-The `generateCode.py` module implements this phase.
-It defines a `generateCode` function that recursively traverses the transformed AST and generates Python code based on the node types encountered.

-### Putting It All Together (index.py)
-The `index.py` file showcases how to use the different modules to compile input code.
-It imports the `compiler` function from the `compiler.py` module.
-This function orchestrates the entire compilation process by invoking the tokenizer, parser, transformer, and code generation steps.
-Finally, it prints the generated Python code to the console.

-# Lisp Interpreter in Python - new ver 01
+# PyLisp: A Lisp Interpreter in Python

-This project is a simple interpreter for a subset of the Lisp language, written in Python.
-It has evolved from a basic compiler to a full interpreter capable of evaluating expressions directly.
+This project is an interpreter for a subset of the Lisp language, built from the ground up in Python.
+It began as a foundational four-stage compiler and was intentionally refactored into an AST-walking interpreter to explore the architectural trade-offs between transpilation and direct evaluation.

-The program can handle nested function calls, local variable bindings, and conditional logic, made for understanding the core mechanics of a programming language.
+The primary goal of this project was not just to build a working interpreter, but to analyze the design decisions required to support core language features like lexical scoping and first-class functions, which are challenging to implement in a simple transpiler model.

 ---

 ## Features

-* **Classic Interpreter Pipeline**: Implements a Tokenizer, Parser, and Evaluator.
-* **Variable Scope**: Supports local variable bindings using the `let` special form.
-* **Control Flow**: Includes conditional evaluation with the `if` special form.
+* **Lexical Scoping**: Implements a robust environment model with parent pointers to correctly handle nested local scopes, a cornerstone of functional programming languages.
+* **Core Lisp Semantics**: Supports special forms `(let)` for variable binding and `(if)` for conditional logic, which require non-standard evaluation rules.
-* **Data Types**: Handles integers, floats, booleans (`#t`, `#f`), and symbols.
+* **Rich Data Types**: Handles integers, floats, booleans (`#t`, `#f`), and symbols.
-* **Standard Library**: Comes with a pre-configured global environment that includes basic arithmetic (`+`, `-`, `*`, `/`) and comparison (`>`, `<`, `=`) operators.
+* **Standard Library**: Provides a global environment pre-populated with essential arithmetic and comparison functions.
-* **Interactive REPL**: Features a Read-Eval-Print Loop for running Lisp code interactively.
+* **Interactive REPL**: Includes a Read-Eval-Print Loop for live experimentation and testing of Lisp code.

 ---

-## Architecture
+## Architecture and Design Decisions

-The interpreter is built around a few key components:

-1.  **Tokenizer**: The `tokenize` function takes the raw Lisp code as a string and breaks it down into a list of tokens.
+The interpreter's architecture evolved significantly from its initial compiler design.
+The final version consists of three main components that directly evaluate code.

+### 1. Parsing: From Tokens to AST

-2.  **Parser**: The `parse` function converts the flat list of tokens into a hierarchical Abstract Syntax Tree (AST).
-The AST is represented as nested Python lists.
+The parser transforms a token stream into an Abstract Syntax Tree (AST).
+A key design choice was to represent the AST as nested Python lists rather than dedicated node classes.

-3.  **Environment**: The `Environment` class is crucial for managing state.
-It holds variable bindings and handles lexical scope by linking to a parent environment.
+* **Rationale**: This approach maintains a close structural correspondence to Lisp's own "code-as-data" philosophy (homoiconicity).
+While less rigid than class-based ASTs, it provides a flexible foundation and simplifies the initial parsing logic for this project's scope.
+* **Process**: A recursive descent parser reads the token stream.
+Special forms like `if` and `let` are parsed as standard lists, with their unique behavior handled later by the evaluator.

+### 2. The Environment Model

+The `Environment` class is the backbone of the interpreter, enabling lexical scoping.

+* **Challenge**: Supporting nested `let` blocks requires a mechanism to shadow variables correctly.
+A simple dictionary is insufficient.
+* **Solution**: Each `Environment` object contains a dictionary for local bindings and a reference to its parent (or "enclosing") environment.
+When looking up a variable, the interpreter checks the current scope and traverses up the chain of parent environments until it finds the variable or reaches the global scope.
+This elegantly models lexical scope.

+### 3. The AST-Walking Evaluator

-4.  **Evaluator**: The `evaluate` function is the core of the interpreter.
-It recursively walks the AST, looks up variables in the environment, evaluates special forms like `if` and `let`, and executes function calls.
+The `evaluate` function is the core of the interpreter.
+It traverses the AST and computes the final value.

+* **Architectural Shift**: The project was deliberately pivoted from a transpiler (which generates Python code) to a direct evaluator.
+The transpiler approach proved cumbersome for implementing special forms like `if`, which requires selective evaluation of its branches—a behavior that doesn't map cleanly to standard Python function calls.
+* **Implementation**: The evaluator recursively processes each node of the AST.
+It differentiates between:
+    * **Literals** (numbers, booleans), which evaluate to themselves.
+    * **Symbols**, which are looked up in the current environment.
+    * **Special Forms** (`if`, `let`), which have custom evaluation rules that manipulate the environment or control the flow of evaluation.
+    * **Function Calls**, where the arguments are evaluated first, and then the corresponding procedure is applied.

 ---

 ## Getting Started

-Follow these instructions to run the interpreter on your local machine.

 ### Prerequisites